abhishek9065/predictive-maintenance-mlops/README.md

 ### Prerequisites

 - Python 3.8+ (tested on Python 3.13.5)
-- Docker Desktop (for full Airflow deployment)
+- Docker Desktop (for containerization)
+- Kubernetes cluster (Minikube/GKE/EKS/AKS for production)
+- kubectl (configured for your cluster)
 - MLflow for experiment tracking

 ### Installation